How to Use LaTex

 Some tips to use the above combinations:

-• When you are viewing your pdf file (Sumatra PDF viewer), double click the pdf file will take you to the corresponding part in the tex file.
+- When you are viewing your pdf file (Sumatra PDF viewer), double click the pdf file will take you to the corresponding part in the tex file.
 The above features will allow you switch between the tex and pdf quickly.
+(You need to configure it properly.
+In the Sumatra, go to Setting -> Options, in the Set inverse search commad-line, select TeXnicCenter.)

 When use MikTex, you will need the admin right to install all the required packages.